junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Jedi Master Kenobi," Obi-Wan can't help correcting him.

 "I remember," the boy smirks, looking right back at him, the same way he did last time.
-His cloth is even dirtier than last time -- no, not "dirty," more colorful.
-More paints with the same set of bright colors on those walls has left marks and smudges on his thin shirt and cheap hooded jacket with the same color as his eyes.
+His clothes are even dirtier than last time -- no, not "dirty," more colorful.
+More paint with the same set of bright colors on those walls has left marks and smudges on his thin shirt and cheap hooded jacket with the same color as his eyes.
 In his hands, he's holding a handful of spray cans.

 Obi-Wan's heart sinks when his eyes land on those.
 Yet somehow, he thinks he already knows it even before running into the boy again.

-The boy follows his gaze and sees where his attention gets attracted to.
+The boy follows his gaze and sees where his attention gets attracted.
 He shifts his arms so the cans are half hidden behind his body.

-"I see you're interested in arts," Obi-Wan comments cautiously, glancing at the painted walls beside them.
+"I see you're interested in the arts," Obi-Wan comments cautiously, glancing at the painted walls beside them.
 "Did you not hear the latest regulation announced last night?
-The street arts and graffities are strictly forbidden now."
+The street arts and graffiti are strictly forbidden now."

-The boy quirks a smirking smile, "I wonder who did those arts, I'll make sure to let them know not to do that again."
+The boy quirks a smirking smile, "I wonder who did those arts.
+I'll make sure to let them know not to do that again."
 The silent challenge is more than loud enough for Obi-Wan to hear in his undertones: *You don't have proof it's me.
 That's why you're just standing here staring at me, waiting for me to give up evidence, aren't you?
 Think again, I'm not stupid.
 So what are you going to do, Kenobi?*

 And that is exactly why Obi-Wan can't take him in now -- he'll need more proof than the cans to call the boy suspicious or guilty.
 He'll have to catch him in action or something of the kind.